eslint/eslint/docs/developer-guide/nodejs-api.md

 * `ignore` - False disables use of `.eslintignore` (default: true).
 Corresponds to `--no-ignore`.
 * `ignorePath` - The ignore file to use instead of `.eslintignore` (default: null).
 Corresponds to `--ignore-path`.
 * `reset` - True disables all default rules and environments (default: false).
 Corresponds to `--reset`.
+* `baseConfig` - Set to false to disable use of base config.
+Could be set to an object to override default base config as well.
 * `rulePaths` - An array of directories to load custom rules from (default: empty array).
 Corresponds to `--rulesdir`.
 * `rules` - An object of rules to use (default: null).
 Corresponds to `--rule`.
 * `useEslintrc` - Set to false to disable use of `.eslintrc` files (default: true).
 Corresponds to `--no-eslintrc`.